CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Inner Classes.md

 Inner class objects must be instantiated with an object of the enclosing outer class.

-Inner classes are useful for private helper classes and being automatically linked to the outer class.
+Inner classes are useful for private helper classes and being automatically linked to the outer class (they have an implicit reference to the instance of the enclosing outer class)

 ### Using an inner class